KPS 9566: Character set 0x23/0xA3 (row number 3, digits and Roman)

-Character set 0x24/0xA4 (row number 4, Chosŏn'gŭl jamo and leaders' names)
+Character set 0x24/0xA4 (row number 4, Hangul jamo and leaders' names)

-This set contains Chosŏn'gŭl jamo, as well as special encodings for the names of (as of 2003) the North Korean Leaders Kim Il Sung and Kim Jong Il.
+This set contains Hangul jamo, as well as special encodings for the names of (as of 2003) the North Korean Leaders Kim Il Sung and Kim Jong Il.
 The name of Kim Jong Un is also included as of the 2011 edition.
+There are three characters allocated for each name, even though some of them are identical between names.
 Compare with row 4 of KS X 1001.

 The jamo in this row which exist in the Unicode Hangul Compatibility Jamo block (which contains the position-independent characters mapped from KS X 1001) are mapped to that block.
 The obsolete jamo distinguishing palatalised sibilants map to the position-specific characters in the Hangul Jamo block.
 Conversely, not all of the obsolete jamo encoded by KS X 1001 are encoded in the main plane of KPS 9566.
 In the 2011 edition of KPS 9566, some of the other historic jamo from KS X 1001 are included outside of the main plane, with the lead byte 0xEA.

 The special encodings of the leaders' names are not present in Unicode and are mapped to the Private Use Area.
 They are shown below simulated with markup.